Synonym(s)

 Internal therapyThis section has been translated automatically.

 Initial glucocorticoids such as prednisone (e.g. Decortin) 20-40 mg/day p.o., possibly higher doses.
 Alternatively cloprednol (Syntestan) 10-15 mg/day.
 Reduce dosage depending on clinic.
+This treatment approach can bridge an exanthematous acute situation well.

-Chloroquine (e.g., Resochin): Start with 250 mg/day, after 2-4 weeks reduce to 250 mg every 2nd day.
-Caveat.
-Ophthalmologic controls.
+Antimalarials should be the first choice for systemic therapy e.g. chloroquine start with 250 mg/day, after 2-4 weeks reduce to 250 mg every 2nd day).

 Progression/forecastThis section has been translated automatically.

-Quoad vitam cheap.
+Quoad vitam favorable.
 Chronic course is characteristic.

 LiteratureThis section has been translated automatically.

 - Amato L et al (2003) Subacute cutaneous lupus erythematosus in childhood.
-Pediatric dermatol 20: 31-34
+Pediatr Dermatol 20: 31-34

 - Black DR et al (2002) Frequency and severity of systemic disease in patients with subacute cutaneous lupus erythematosus.
 Arch Dermatol 138: 1175-1178

 - Bottomley WW et al (1995) Methotrexate for the treatment of severe mucocutaneous lupus erythematosus.
-Br J Dermatol 133: 311-314
+Br J Dermatol 133: 311-314.

 - Callen JD (2009) Clinically relevant information about cutaneous lupus erythematosus.
 Arch Dermatol 145: 316-319

-- Farhi D et al (2006) Terbinafine - iduced subacute cutaneous lupus erythematosus.
+- Farhi D et al (2006) Terbinafine-iduced subacute cutaneous lupus erythematosus.
 Dermatology 212: 59-64

-García AG et al (2014) Subacute cutaneous lupus erythematosus associated with pemetrexed plus carboplatin chemotherapy.
+- García AG et al (2014) Subacute cutaneous lupus erythematosus associated with pemetrexed plus carboplatin chemotherapy.
 J Clin Rheumatol 20:449-450

 - Mutasim DF (2003) Severe subacute cutaneous lupus erythematosus presenting with generalized erythroderma and bullae.
-J Am Acad Dermatol 48: 947-949
+J Am Acad Dermatol 48: 947-949.

 - Pramatarov K et al (2000) Subacute cutaneous lupus erythematosus presenting with generalized poikiloderma.
-J Am Acad Dermatol 42: 286-288
+J Am Acad Dermatol 42: 286-288.

 - Sontheimer RD et al (1979) Subacute cutaneous lupus erythematosus: a cutaneous marker for a distinct lupus erythematosus subset.
 Arch Dermatol 115: 1409-1415

-- Wollenberg A et al (1991) Thiazide diuretic-induced subacute cutaneous lupus erythematosus. dermatologist 42: 709-712
+- Wollenberg A et al (1991) Thiazide diuretic-induced subacute cutaneous lupus erythematosus.
+Dermatol 42: 709-712

 - Tebbe B et al (1994) Course and prognosis of subacute cutaneous lupus erythematosus.
-A prospective study of 34 patients. dermatologist 45: 690-695
+A prospective study of 34 patients.
+Dermatologist 45: 690-695

-Incoming links (9)
+Incoming links (14)

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.